Is a balance transfer and purchase card right for me?

 Cost effective way of managing debt: If you are only making minimum payments, it’s possible that you’re only covering the interest on your balance rather than chipping away at your outstanding debt.
 Balance transfer cards allow you to use the interest free period to clear your debt, without interest payments.

-Avoid having multiple cards for different purposes: The dual purpose of the card can help when it comes to your repayments as you’ll only have one to make, as opposed to multiple direct debits for various cards.
+Avoid having multiple cards for different purposes: The dual purpose of the card can help when it comes to your repayments as you’ll only have one, as opposed to multiple direct debits for various cards.

 What to look out for